ChristosMonogios/algorithm-examples/README.md

 # algorithm-examples

-A collection of algorithmic examples that I wrote many years ago by using JavaScript.
+A collection of algorithmic examples that I wrote back in 2017 by using JavaScript.